cjdm94/madrs_server/solution.md

 Since the nature of these kinds of diagnostic tools require all questions to be answered collectively in a single submission or session (I don't submit 5 answers now and 5 answers later), we should perhaps force the client to respect this in the way it sends the submission/response data.

 I think it would be nicer for the client to send in a single API call the complete submission payload containing the answers to all the questions.
-This makes it easier for the server to validate the integrity of the data (this is a madrs-s submission, so it should contain 10 questions addressing X,Y,Z symptoms).
+This makes it easier for the server to validate the integrity of the data (this is a madrs-s submission, so it should contain 9 questions addressing X,Y,Z symptoms).
 It also means the submission data exists, in the persistence layer, in a binary state: either we have the records for a complete submission, or we have no records at all.
 There is no possibility of partially complete submissions.

 There is a downside to this approach: if an end user completes a partial submission and then there is some network or other error resulting in a loss of client-side state, they would need to restart the submission.
 This is especially a danger for direct consumers, because we want to treat them with extreme care during a *self-administered* mental-health questionnaire.
-For clinicians who are submitting results on behalf of patients, this is less of a concern, also we still run the risk of annoying our partners.
+For clinicians who are submitting results on behalf of patients, this is less of a concern, although we still run the risk of annoying our partners.

 For now though let's follow the requirements of the task and, each time we write a response to an existing submission, we can just check the existing responses to validate the integrity of the incoming response.
 We will encapsulate this business logic in the `MadrsSSubmission` domain object mentioned above.